-Augmented: The augmented model incorporates EIP services into the regular group class size by providing an additional early childhood certified teacher to reduce the teacher/pupil ratio while providing EIP services.
+Augmented: The augmented model incorporates EIP services into the regular group class size by providing an additional early childhood certified teacher to reduce the teacher/pupil ration while providing EIP services.

 Self-Contained: The self-contained model is used to reduce the class size in order to provide more emphasis on instruction and increased academic achievement.
+The teacher has a limited number of students, all of whom qualify for EIP services.
+This may be a multi-grade class.

 Pull-Out: In the pull-out model, EIP students are removed from the classroom for instruction by an additional certified teacher.
 This model may serve a maximum of 14 students at a time.
+The teacher may, and usually does, serve multiple groups of 14 or fewer students throughout the school day.